unparalleled-js/docs-1/developing-connectors/sdk/authentication/custom-authentication.md

 }
 ```

-## apply

-Synonym of the `credentials` block: Basically how to apply the credentials to an action/trigger/test request.
-All requests made in actions, triggers, tests and pick lists will be applied with the credentials defined here.

 ## acquire

 Context is same as an action's execute block.
 You can write the require code here to acquire and store relevant credentials data to be used in the `apply` block.